rkp8/SmartGymsScheduleManager/README.md

 `List<TimePeroid> getAvailableHours(int providerId,int customerId, int workId, LocalDate date)`

 This function works as follow:
-1. gets selected provider working plan
+1. gets selected trainer working plan
 2. gets working hours from working plan for selected day
-3. excludes all brakes from working hours
+3. excludes all breaks from working hours
-4. excludes all providers booked appointments for that day
+4. excludes all trainer-booked appointments for that day
-5. excludes all customers booked appointments for that day
+5. excludes all member-booked appointments for that day
-6. gets selected work duration and calculate available time peroids
+6. gets selected work duration and calculate available time periods
 7. returns available hours

 ## Appointments lifecycle